google/fonts/.github/ISSUE_TEMPLATE/3_font-bug.md

 ---

 Specify the font name in title with a short description of the bug.
-Please report any issue related to Noto fonts in this repository: https://github.com/googlefonts/noto-fonts/issues.
+Please report any issue related to Noto fonts [here](https://notofonts.github.io/reporter.html).

 **Describe the bug**
 A clear and concise description of what the bug is.